ELLIOTTCABLE/wolo/espresso.markdown

       escaped (thus a part of the match).
 TextMate gets all confused about which parenthesis balances which, and is quite likely to throw off your regex-fu.
+ - I can't decide if zones are trying to be greedy or not.
+I have a zone that defines `def function(` as the `starts-with` expression, and `)` as the `ends-with` expression.
+The problem arises in that whitespace can be used instead of parentheses, and the parser drops out of the zone at the first chunk of whitespace.
+For instance, `def function(foo, bar)` is parsed as `def function(foo, ` because that first space is seen as matching the `ends-with` expression.